 Amy is also a singer.
 She received a scholarship to sing at Montana State University and performed in the Boise Master Chorale for several years.
 She keeps up her passion now at her church.

-BS, Architecture, Montana State University
+BS, Electrical Engineering, Montana State University

 Licenses and Certifications